ncatlab/nlab-content/pages/5/8/0/1/21085/content.md

 The [[coend]] in the above definition has the effect of making two optics $(l, M, r)$ and $(l', M', r')$ (with same boundaries) equal if there exists a morphism $\alpha : M \to M'$ such that $(\alpha' \bullet A) \circ l = l'$ or a morphism $\beta:M' \to M$ such that $r = r' \circ (\beta \ast B)$.

-One says optics are defined _up to sliding_ along the residual, a terminology suggested by the graphical representation of optics as open diagrams, see ([Román](#Roman))
+One says optics are defined _up to sliding_ along the residual, a terminology suggested by the graphical representation of optics as open diagrams, see ([Román](#Roman)).

 ## Profunctor representation